Bhargavi84/Explore-Ireland-MS2/README.md

 * "Latest travel advice" link, when clicked, takes users to the Ireland's page of the Irish Government's Foreign Travel Advice website.

 ### **Image Carousel**
 * Bootstrap Image carousel takes up the full page as designed and cycles through the images.
-The time delay attribute is functioning as intended, allowing 5 seconds delay between automatically fading the images.
+The time delay attribute is functioning. as intended, allowing 5 seconds delay between automatically fading the images.
 * Carousel-fade animation is working properly and allows a fade transition instead of a slide.
 * Next and Previous controls have been clicked to test and are working as expected, taking users to the previous / next carousel image.